Plant-based eating made easy with simple substitutions and practical tips for shopping, cooking, eating out, and traveling

 Cheese can be swapped for one of the many different types of plant-based cheeses, including cheddar, mozzarella, feta and brie, are available in many grocery stores, ranging from more refined to less.
 Several brands make excellent plant-based parmesan, but for a simple and cost effective option try substituting nutritional yeast, which has a distinctive cheese-like flavor that can also be used to add depth and flavor to pasta dishes.

-Additionally, plant-based cheese are simple to make at home from nuts or seeds.
+Additionally, plant-based cheeses are simple to make at home from nuts or seeds.
 Almond cheese, for example, is a great substitute for ricotta, and cashew cheese can be used in place of brie.
 There are plenty of basic (and not so basic!) recipes freely available online.

 As with milks and cheeses, there are a wide range of plant-based yogurts available in stores including almond, soy and coconut varieties.
 As always, choose the option that best suits your taste, performance, and health goals.